NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 └── ljs_audio_pitch_text_val.txt
 ```

-FastPitch predicts character durations just like [FastSpeech](https://arxiv.org/abs/1905.09263) does.
+FastPitch predicts character durations just as [FastSpeech](https://arxiv.org/abs/1905.09263) does.
 FastPitch 1.1 aligns input symbols to output mel-spectrogram frames automatically and does not rely
 on any external aligning model.
 FastPitch training can now be started on raw waveforms
-without any pre-processing: pitch values and mel-spectrograms will be calculated on-line.
+without any pre-processing: pitch values and mel-spectrograms will be calculated online.

 For every mel-spectrogram frame, its fundamental frequency in Hz is estimated with
 the Probabilistic YIN algorithm.